 SB 263, the Alternative Crop Research Act (Act), allows the Department of Agriculture, either alone or in coordination with a state institution of higher education, to grow and cultivate industrial hemp and promote the research and development of industrial hemp, in accordance with federal law.
 The bill allows individuals to participate in the research program under the authority of the Department.
-The bill requires the Department to promulgate rules and regulations by December 31, 2018, to carry out the provisions of the Act.
+The bill requires the Department to promulgate rules and regulations by December 31, 2018 (changed to December 31, 2019, by 2019 Senate Sub. for HB 2167), to carry out the provisions of the Act.
 The rules and regulations of the Department shall include, but not be limited to, a requirement that license holders keep in their possession at all times the license that they are engaged in cultivation, growth, research, oversight, study, analysis, transportation, processing, or distribution of certified seed or industrial hemp pursuant to the Act.
 Licensing and renewal fees are to be established in rules and regulations.
 (The corresponding rules and regulations were heard at the January 7, 2019, meeting.)

 HB 2583 creates the Noxious Weed Act (Act) and repeals former noxious weeds law.
 The bill requires the Secretary of Agriculture (Secretary) to adopt rules and regulations to declare species of plants as noxious weeds in the state.
 The Secretary may not declare any species of plant to be a noxious weed without the recommendation of the State Noxious Weed Advisory Committee created by the bill unless the Secretary makes a time-limited emergency declaration.
 Also before adopting such rules and regulations, the Secretary must submit a report to the Legislature discussing the proposed changes to the official list of noxious weeds.
+(The corresponding rules and regulations were heard at the January 8, 2021, meeting.)